-When setting up a wireless router you must initially use an ethernet cable to connect your computer to it to set up the router and configure for wireless access.
+When setting up a wireless router you must initially use an ethernet cable to connect it to your computer in order to set up the router and configure it for wireless access.

-Step 1 – If connecting the router to an existing cable modem, plug in a standard ethernet lead from the ethernet (sometimes called 10/100/1000) socket of the modem to the WAN/Internet/Uplink socket of the router – this is usually a 5th socket, separate to the other (usually 4) ethernet socket(s).
+If connecting the router to an existing cable modem, plug in a standard ethernet lead from the ethernet (sometimes called 10/100/1000) socket of the modem to the WAN/Internet/Uplink socket of the router – this is often a 5th socket, separate to the other (usually 4) ethernet socket(s).

-Step 2 – If connecting the router directly to your Internet coaxial lead/cable, connect the cable to the Cable/coaxial socket on the router and then connect a standard ethernet lead from an ethernet/LAN socket to the ethernet socket on your computer.
+If connecting the router directly to your Internet coaxial lead/cable, connect the cable to the Cable/coaxial socket on the router and then connect a standard ethernet lead from an ethernet/LAN socket to the ethernet socket on your computer.

-Step 3 – Connect the router to the mains power and, if it has an on/off button, switch it on.
+Connect the router to the mains power and, if it has an on/off button, switch it on.
 Wait a minute for the router to switch on fully and then you are ready to configure the router.

 Every router has a different set of configuration pages and unfortunately the menu options may be called different names but the ones we are most interested in are likely to be called: